-- 1. Tell us about your approach to Fair Work in the context of your organisation and your proposed activity (Approx. 450 words) - 2.
-What policies or statements do you have relating to the Fair Work principles and how are these communicated within your organisation and to the people you work with?
+- 1 Tell us about your approach to Fair Work in the context of your organisation and .your proposed activity (Up to £20k - approx. 300 words; £20k to £100k - approx. 450 words) - 2.
+[OVER £20k applicants only] What policies or statements do you have relating to the Fair Work principles and how are these communicated within your organisation and to the people you work with?
 (Approx. 450 words) - 3a.
 Are you a Real Living Wage employer?
 (Y/N) - 3b.
-What recommended industry rates of pay do you refer to when paying: Contracted Staff; Freelancers; Commissioned Artists - 3. (if no to RLW) Do you have plan to become a Real Living Wage employer during the period of this proposed programme of activity?
-(Approx. 200 words) - 4a.
-If you are recruiting people for your programme, how will you ensure a clear and transparent recruitment process that reflects best practice?
+What recommended industry rates of pay do you refer to when paying: Contracted Staff; Freelancers; Commissioned artists. - 4a.
+If you are recruiting people for your activity, how will you ensure a clear and transparent recruitment process that reflects best practice?
 (Approx. 300 words) - 4b.
-Do you use zero-hour contracts with any of your contracted staff If yes, please explain why zero hours contracts are appropriate to your activity?
-(Approx. 300 words) - 4c.
-Will your programme support any employment initiatives? - paid industry placements - unpaid industry placements - paid apprenticeships - unpaid apprenticeships - paid internships - unpaid internships
+Do you use zero-hour contracts with any of your contracted staff?
+(Y/N) If yes, please explain why zero hours contracts are appropriate to your activity?
+(Approx. 300 words)